 Retail demand planning is also evolving into a more functional approach, shifting away from seasonality/schedule towards event/exception as the main process driver.
-This approach can create a more seamless retail supply chain if it is accompanied by a tighter integration:
+This approach can create a more seamless retail supply chain if a tighter integration accompanies it:

-- Functional integration, which would better align supply chain planning with merchandise financial planning.
+- Functional integration would better align supply chain planning with merchandise financial planning.

-- Business unit integration, which draws connections across data structures, planning, and governance across all market, product, and brand dimensions.
+- Business unit integration draws connections across data structures, planning, and governance across all market, product, and brand dimensions.

-- Channel integration, which connects B2B and B2C channels to support a unified vertical.
+- Channel integration connects B2B and B2C channels to support a unified vertical.

-- Process integration, which unsiloes planning processes across an organization.
+- Process integration removes siloes in the planning processes across an organization.

-While an integrated planning approach will help create alignment across a retailer’s organization and supply chain, actually building out an integrated planning system will require complex technology, to achieve optimal business outcomes.
+While an integrated planning approach will help create alignment across a retailer’s organization and supply chain, building an integrated planning system will require complex technology to achieve optimal business outcomes.

-As larger volumes of data become more prevalent, due to the availability of data related to weather, local events, mobility, e-commerce shopping carts, and website glance views, retailers will be able to make better-informed decisions.
-The challenge is converting these vast amounts of data into actionable insights that align with business goals.
+As larger volumes of data become more prevalent due to the availability of data related to weather, local events, mobility, e-commerce shopping carts, and website glance views, retailers can make better-informed decisions.
+The challenge is converting these vast amounts of data into actionable insights aligned with business goals.
 AI/ML technologies can make all the difference.
-Retailers can effectively manage an integrated omnichannel strategy through leveraging advanced analytics, demand sensing, and other AI use cases to better understand customer needs and demand.
+Retailers can effectively manage an integrated omnichannel strategy by leveraging advanced analytics, demand sensing, and other AI use cases to understand customer needs and demand better.

-Demand sensing allows retailers’ planning teams to incorporate vast amounts of external demand data into their planning processes and AI/ML algorithms are able to connect data points, enabling a much more granular and accurate forecast.
-This allows companies to automate execution, better collaborate with upstream and downstream suppliers, and increase engagement with their customers through understanding their buying intent.
+Demand sensing allows retailers’ planning teams to incorporate vast amounts of external demand data into their planning processes.
+AI/ML algorithms can connect data points, enabling a much more granular and accurate forecast.
+This allows companies to automate execution, better collaborate with upstream and downstream suppliers, and increase customer engagement by understanding their buying intent.

 Building an effective omnichannel is worth the investment

-Building a strong omnichannel model takes time and effort, but in the long run, it can set retailers on a path to navigate today’s challenges while building a strong distribution model that will keep up with future needs.
+Building a robust omnichannel model takes time and effort.
+Still, in the long run, it can set retailers on a path to navigate today’s challenges while building a robust distribution model that will keep up with future needs.
 As part of their omnichannel journey, retailers can deploy and benefit from the following capabilities: